The Perils & Promises of Fact-checking with Large Language Models: Materials and methods

 Secondly, we investigate whether the ability of LLMs to fact-check claims depends significantly on the language of the initial claim.
 While both GPT-3.5 and GPT-4 exhibit impressive multilingual understanding, a variety of empirical results have shown that large language models struggle to adequately understand and generate non-English language text \cite{bang2023multitask}, \cite{jiao2023chatgpt}, \cite{zhu2023multilingual}.
 However, misinformation is a problem that is not restricted to high-resource languages.
 Conversely, fact-checking has become a global endeavor over the last decade, with a growing number of dedicated organizations in non-English language countries.

-The data-set used is a fact-check dump by Data Commons \footnote{Link to the data-set \url{https://storage.googleapis.com/datacommons-feeds/fact-check/latest/data.json}}.
-It is based on the \textsc{ClaimReview} tagging system\footnote{\url{https://developers.google.com/search/docs/appearance/structured-data/fact-check}}, a markup for fact-checkers to standardize their work.
-This markup enables Google to display a summary of the fact check in its search results.
-The markup consists of multiple data fields.
-First, each fact-check has an associated author and date.
+The dataset used is a fact-check dump by Data Commons.
+Each fact-check has an associated author and date.
 Additionally, it contains the \emph{Claim} that is being fact-checked, a \emph{Review}, and a \emph{verdict}.

-The data-set contains a breadth of fact-checking organizations and languages.
-In total, we detect 78 unique languages in the data-set.
+The dataset contains a breadth of fact-checking organizations and languages.
+In total, we detect 78 unique languages in the dataset.
 By extracting the domain of each fact-check link we find that it contains fact-checks from 454 unique fact-checking organizations.
-The largest domains, factly (7277), factcrescendo (5664), youturn (3582), boatos (2829), dpa-fact-checking (2394), verafiles (1972), uol (1729), and tempo (1133), have more than one thousand fact-checks, and make up 73\% of the data-set.
+The largest domains, factly (7277), factcrescendo (5664), youturn (3582), boatos (2829), dpa-fact-checking (2394), verafiles (1972), uol (1729), and tempo (1133), have more than one thousand fact-checks, and make up 73\% of the dataset.
 In contrast, there are 266 different domains which only have one associated fact-check.
-Figure \ref{FactsPerMonth} shows the total amount of fact-checks in the data-set per month.
-While the oldest fact-check in the data-set was published in 2011, we see that very few fact-checks were uploaded until early 2019.
-Since then the data-set contains a relatively stable amount of around eight hundred fact-checks per month.
+Figure \ref{FactsPerMonth} shows the total amount of fact-checks in the dataset per month.
+While the oldest fact-check in the dataset was published in 2011, we see that very few fact-checks were uploaded until early 2019.
+Since then the dataset contains a relatively stable amount of around eight hundred fact-checks per month.

-To use the Data Commons data-set we need to standardize the data-set.
+To use the Data Commons dataset we need to standardize the dataset.
 We reduced the number of unique verdicts, as many different fact-checking organizations use different ordinal scales that are hard to unify.
 By mapping all scales onto a coarse 4-level scale ("False", "Mostly False", "Mostly True", \& "True"), we can then compare how the ability of our model to fact-check depends on the correct verdict assigned by the fact-checker.
 We translated all present verdicts from their original language to English.
-We then manually mapped all verdicts which appeared at least twice in the data-set (n = 468) to the four categories.
+We then manually mapped all verdicts which appeared at least twice in the dataset (n = 468) to the four categories.
 We removed all observations that we were unable to map to one of these four categories.
 This included observations with a verdict such as "Sarcasm", "Satire", or "unconfirmed".